SpacehuhnTech/esp8266_deauther/README.md

 **AP scan doesn't work**

-There is a reported issue with the Internet Explorer: https://github.com/spacehuhn/esp8266_deauther/issues/5
+There is a reported issue on this: https://github.com/spacehuhn/esp8266_deauther/issues/5
 Try out switching the browser or open the website with another device.

 **Deauth attack won't work**